provrb/Logicgate-Rootkit/README.md

 ## Configuration
 Instructions on configuring the server, and commands such as TCP port, TCP ddns to use, etc..
 ## Commands
-DEscriptions on commands you can perform on remote hosts.
+Descriptions on commands you can perform on remote hosts.